ashwintr303/hpsc-utils/doc/README.md

 	$ gdb prof/PROFILE/bld/hpps/linux/linux.dbg.elf

+### Attaching to Qemu with GDB

+Depending on the version of Qemu, the instructions differ.
+The current supported version is v2.x.

+First, launch Qemu with an argument telling it to wait for a debugger connection instead of resetting the machine immediately:

+    $ make prof/PROFILE/run/qemu ARGS="-S"

+Then spot the GDB port printed in the output (your port number will differ):

+    GDB_PORT = 3032

+#### Attaching to Qemu v2.x

+Qemu v2.x supports attaching the debugger to only one of the processor clusters in the machine, for a given build of Qemu.
+To attach to a different CPU cluster, you need to rebuild Qemu, passing the desired cluster index to the configure script.
+Furthermore, since profiles generate machine configurations with different sets of clusters (e.g. HPPS A53x8 only, without RTPS R52, etc), to debug different profiles, may require rebuilding Qemu.
+To rebuild Qemu for a cluster at index `INDEX`:

+    $ make sdk/qemu/clean/all
+    $ make QEMU_GDB_TARGET_CLUSTER=INDEX sdk/qemu/clean/all

+To get the cluster index, count in the following list starting at 0 and skipping any clusters that your profile does not enable:

+    TRCH
+    RTPS R52
+    RTPS A53
+    HPPS A53

+To connect to a running Qemu instance (replace GDB_PORT with the port number printed when Qemu is launched):

+	(gdb) target remote :GDB_PORT

+The following warning may be printed -- it is safe to ignore it:

+    warning: Selected architecture aarch64 is not compatible with reported target architecture arm
+    warning: Architecture rejected target-supplied description

+#### Attaching to Qemu v4.x and higher

 To connect to a running Qemu instance (replace GDB_PORT with the port number printed when Qemu is launched):